-US and Poland maul Germany over Russia pipeline
+US mauls Germany over Russia pipeline

 US leader Donald Trump, backed by Poland, has begun the Nato summit with a tirade against Germany's plan to build a pipeline with Russia.

-"Germany is a captive of Russia," Trump said after meeting Nato head Jens Stoltenberg in Brussels on Wednesday (11 July).
+"Germany is a captive of Russia," Trump said to Nato head Jens Stoltenberg in Brussels on Wednesday (11 July).

 Join EUobserver today